 ABR 219.
-Major Repair Procedures......4 credit hours
+Major Repair Procedures.....4 credit hours

-Prerequisite: ABR 123

-8 hours per week (1 lecture - 7 lab) Fulfills core elements: 7,9,18,19
+Prerequisite: ABR 123 15 lecture - 105 lab hours Fulfills core elements: 7,9,18,19

 This course provides a detailed study of the automobile body that includes use of hydraulic jacks and accessories to make repairs common to the front, side and rear sections of automobiles damaged by collision.
-Repair jobs are included to provide diversified experience on body trim and hardware, replacement and alignment of various body components.
+Repair jobs are included to provide diversified experience on body trim and hardware, replacement and alignment of various body components